wp-plugins/company-presentation/readme.txt

 * Modification - Template runned from customers server is now possible, just by uploading your template to the Company Presentation plugin's newly added "templates"-folder.
 * The file structure has been changed in order to accommodate this new requirement.
 * Company Presentation plugin, detects if a certain template exists on the customers server.
 If exists, the template on the customers server is used, othervice the plugin tries to find the template on Prodii's server.
+* Our templates now uses a limeited and enhanced version of Bootstrap to avoid the "simple classname Bootstrap problem", so now Carerpage run perfectly together with any theme.

 = 2.0.5 =
 * Modification - Template Copenhagen is now fully responsive.